 The football Bundesliga

-Bundesliga is the top-tier football league in Germany, with a name that roughly translates to “Federal League” in English.
+The Bundesliga is the top-tier football league in Germany, with a name that roughly translates to “Federal League” in English.
 It is one of the biggest leagues in the world and has the biggest average stadium attendance of all major leagues, with Borussia Dortmund being one of the most supported clubs based on average attendance.
-There are 18 teams in this league, with the top four given access to the Champions League and the 5th and 6th finishers entered into the Europa League.
+There are 18 teams in this league to bet on, with the top four given access to the Champions League and the 5th and 6th finishers entered into the Europa League.
 The bottom two teams in the Bundesliga are relegated to the second tier, where their positions are essentially swapped with the teams that finish first and second in the Bundesliga 2.
 The team that finishes 16th in the Bundesliga enter a play-off with the team that finishes third in the Bundesliga 2.
 This match is contested over 2 legs and gives the top-tier team a second chance to retain their position.
 You might expect the lower-tier team to be at a disadvantage in this format, and you’d be right.
 Between 2013 and 2018 all 6 play-offs were won by the existing Bundesliga team, with both Hamburg and Wolfsburg saving themselves for two years in a row.
 This run came to an end in 2019 when Union Berlin scraped past VfB Stuttgart.

 Bundesliga Teams and Players